5 benefits of doing an internship during your studies in Germany

 2. High living standard

 Working hours in Germany can be very flexible and most interns work 6-8 hours a day.
-Internships can be paid better than in other European countries with the minimum wage being 8.50 EUR per hour.
+Internships could be better paid than in other European countries with the minimum wage being 8.50 EUR per hour.
 Of course, this depends also on your negotiation skills, but prices in Germany are comparably lower than in most other western countries, which results in being able to enjoy a decent lifestyle - even while being a student.

 3. German language